 Glaucoma, sometimes called “the silent thief of sight,” affects more than 3 million Americans, but many don’t know they have the disease.
-The team at Eye Surgeons Associates in Canton and Monroe, Michigan, expertly diagnoses and treats patients suffering from glaucoma.
+The team at Eye Surgeons Associates in Canton, Livonia and Monroe, Michigan, expertly diagnoses and treats patients suffering from glaucoma.
 Having routine eye exams is the best way to identify glaucoma early and get the treatment you need to protect your vision.
 Call Eye Surgeons Associates today.

 This procedure creates a small flap in your sclera, or the outer layer of your eyeball, to improve drainage.